dimitreOliveira/ai_trailer/README.md

 ---

-The idea of this repository is to automatically generate a number of trailer candidates for a given movie, the user only needs to provide the movie file and a couple of text parameters, and everything else is taken care.
+The idea of this repository is to automatically generate a number of trailer candidates for a given video, the user only needs to provide the video file and a couple of text parameters, and everything else is taken care.

 ### How does it works?
-First, we take the movie's plot at IMDB and split it into subplots, they will roughly describe the main parts of the movie, and next, we generate a voice for each subplot.
-Now that we have the spoken part of the trailer we just need to take short clips corresponding to each subplot and apply the voice over them, we do this by sampling many frames from the movie and taking some of the most similar frames to each subplot, with this we have the images that best represent each subplot, the next step would be to take a clip of a few seconds starting from each frame.
+First, we optionally take the video's plot at IMDB and split it into subplots, instead of taking at from IMDB you could also provide your own plot or modify it, those subplots will roughly describe the main parts of the video, and next, we generate a voice for each subplot.
+Now that we have the spoken part of the trailer we just need to take short clips corresponding to each subplot and apply the voice over them, we do this by sampling many frames from the video and taking some of the most similar frames to each subplot, with this we have the images that best represent each subplot, the next step would be to take a clip of a few seconds starting from each frame.
 After generating the audio and visual part of the trailer we just need to combine each audio with the corresponding clip and finally join all clips together into the final trailer.

 All of those steps will generate intermediate files that you can inspect and manually remove what you don't like to improve the results.